zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 Web Engine
 ----------

-The web engine replies to http._cwuests and runs the user interface and most of the application logic.
+The web engine replies to http requests and runs the user interface and most of the application logic.

 By default the web engine provides a default user interface based on